 Available Funding and Funding Priorities for Utah

-Proposed projects must aim to improve access to or delivery of care and education to pregnant women/women of childbearing age in the following priority areas:
+Proposed projects must aim to improve access to or delivery of care or education to pregnant women/women of childbearing age or to deliver education to health care providers in one or more of the following priority areas:

 Priority counties/areas in Utah include those with one or more of the following: